bewiens/IASC-2P02/README.md

 ![](Images/box_intro_01.jpg)

 I made a short presentation on The Polyphon music box.
 This tech was current durring the late 1800's and early 1900's.
+The Polyphon is old media/tech that has since been deemed useless that had an impact on the media and the tech we use today.
+It influenced the ever so popular Vinyl record players, which have held their relevancy for decades.

 View [The Polyphon music box](https://bewiens.github.io/IASC-2P02/reveal/index.html)